opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    13 + At this point, the only thing left to do is to make our page prettier!
-We could start by organizing our HTML elements using Bootstap.
+    13 + At this point, the only thing left to do is to make the page prettier!
+Let's organize our HTML elements using Bootstap.
 For this tutorial, we are going to use a single row, that will be split in 2: the visualization will be on the left while the the filter will be displayed on the right.
 Considering the size of a visualization compared of that of a list of filters, we will use 9 columns for the visualization and 3 for the filters.

 .. admonition:: Important
    :class: important

-   If you are not familiar with Bootstrap and how it allows to organize a web page, check this tutorial (section "Format your dashboard: organize your widgets in rows and columns").
+   If you are not familiar with Bootstrap and how it allows to organize a web page, check our :doc:`"How to build a dashboard (part 2)" tutorial </dashboard/how_to_build_dashboard_part2>` (section "Format your dashboard: organize your widgets in rows and columns").

 .. code-block:: html